jadenisaac2005/Movie-Recommendations-System/README.md

 - **Real-time Recommendations**: Instantly get a list of 5 similar movies.
 - **Content-Based Filtering**: The recommendation logic is powered by genre similarity using TF-IDF and Cosine Similarity.
 - **Interactive UI**: A clean and user-friendly interface built with Streamlit.
-- **Dynamic Movie Posters**: Fetches and displays movie posters from the TMDB API to create a visually engaging experience.

 ---